-United States Emergency & Crisis Management Graduate Programs
+Emergency & Crisis Management Master's & PhD Degree Programs in United States

 An Emergency Management Degree program is designed to teach graduate students how to prepare for crisis as well as lead the response when disaster strikes.
 Emergency Management (EM) is dedicated to dynamic processes such as how to evaluate risks, coordinate teams, actively respond, and manage recovery.

 EM is concerned with all manners of unplanned disasters.
 Students enrolled in crisis management graduate programs might therefore develop a strategic mindset as they study key concepts such as organizational leadership and logistics.